-“Otherwise known as the Eisenhower Matrix, this is an excellent tool to help prioritise tasks, especially when working from home,” says Graham.
-“The matrix helps you organise tasks into four quadrants by urgency and importance.”
-Then you can hone straight in on the ‘Urgent-Important’ tasks and schedule, delegate or eliminate the others.
+“Otherwise known as the Eisenhower Matrix, this is an excellent tool to help prioritize tasks, especially when working from home,” says Graham.
+“The matrix helps you organize tasks into four quadrants by urgency and importance.”
+Then you can hone straight in on the ‘Urgent-Important’ tasks and schedule, delegate, or eliminate the others.

 4. Make a not-to-do list

-You’ve made your to-do list now, but if you want to be truly productive, you’ll need the opposite, too.
-A not-to-do list should be a permanent addition to your workspace, featuring all of the time-wasters that are obstructing your daily goals – from checking social media, to clicking on cat videos, to wandering into the kitchen to wash the dishes.
+So you’ve made your to-do list, but to maximize your healthy habits, you’ll need the opposite, too.
+A not-to-do list should be a permanent addition to your workspace, featuring all of the distractions you want to avoid during the workday – think social media, cat videos, a sink full of dishes.

 “Without the prospect of your boss loitering behind you, even the most disciplined workers are susceptible to the temptation of time-wasting,” says Jackson.
 “Creating a [forbidden] list helps remind you what to avoid, while actually blocking yourself from certain websites during the working day will help you even more.”

 Your “flow” time is when you’re most efficient: a period of hyper-focus when you work most smoothly.
-For some people it’s early in the morning, for others it’s the afternoons or evenings.
+For some people, it’s early in the morning, while for others it’s the afternoon or evening.
 Once you’ve identified yours, block out 90 minutes in that window each day for pure, deep work on your biggest tasks.

 “Deep work needs to be performed in a state of distraction-free concentration and is important because without it, you’ll find yourself constantly focusing on small, non-value adding tasks and never making progress on your bigger, more important pieces of work,” says certified high performance coach David Grieve.
 “Blocking out time is a great way to ensure this crucial period happens every day, without any rings or pings to distract you.”

-Next, you should maximise your minutes spent working on this crucial 20% via the Pomodoro Technique – a series of 25 minute focused “sprints” on a task, followed by a complete five minute break each time.
+Next, you should maximize your minutes spent working on that crucial 20% via the Pomodoro Technique – a series of 25-minute “sprints” spent focusing on a task, each followed by a five-minute break.

 7. Learn to nap like a pro

-Unless you’re looking for an excuse to get fired, napping isn’t an option in a regular office – but it’s a strategy you can use to your advantage when working from home.
-The secret is to harness your body’s natural circadian rhythm and employ a 20 minute power nap (sometimes called a Stage 2 Nap) in the mid-afternoon, to boost your memory, cognitive skills, and creativity.
+Unless you’re looking for an excuse to get fired, napping isn’t an option in a traditional workplace – but it’s a strategy you can use to your advantage when working remotely.
+The secret is to harness your body’s natural circadian rhythm and employ a 20-minute power nap (sometimes called a Stage 2 Nap) in the mid-afternoon, to boost your memory, cognitive skills, and creativity.

-By restricting yourself to just 20 minutes, you reap the aforementioned benefits without falling into deeper REM sleep, which will leave you feeling groggy and disoriented.
-To maximize your energy, drink a cup of coffee immediately before your power nap.
-Researchers have found that caffeine takes about 20 minutes to show its physiological effect, so it will kick in just as you’re waking.
+By restricting yourself to just 20 minutes, you reap the aforementioned benefits without falling into deeper REM sleep, which would leave you feeling groggy and disoriented.
+To maximize productivity, drink a cup of coffee immediately before your power nap.
+Researchers have found that caffeine takes about 20 minutes to manifest its physiological effect, so it will kick in just as you’re waking.

 8. Dress for success

-When you’re working from home, it doesn’t really matter how you dress – or even if you dress at all below the waist.
-But not making a sartorial effort is a major mistake when it comes to your productivity levels.
-The act of preparing for the day ahead, including the selection of slightly smarter clothes, sends a message to your brain that it’s game time – and that sparks more mental energy.
+When you’re working from home, it doesn’t really matter how you dress – but making some sartorial effort can have a positive effect on your productivity levels.
+Take advantage of the time you save from not commuting and establish a morning routine that prepares you for the day ahead – including the selection of slightly smarter clothing, which sends a message to your brain that it’s game time, sparking a bit more mental energy.